WebGL 01: "Hello, triangle!"

 }

-Shader code is written in GLSL, the OpenGLShading Language.
+Shader code is written in GLSL, the OpenGL Shading Language.

-The important things to note here are:
+Important things to note here:

-gl_Position takes four values - the first two are the actual clip-space X and Y coordinates.
-The third, Z, is for depth information, and helps the GPU decide which pixel fragment should be shown if multiple triangles draw to the same pixel.
-The final value, W, is special for 3D effects.
+The third, Z, is for depth information.
+This helps the GPU decide which pixel fragment should be shown if multiple triangles draw to the same pixel.

 Shader code can be written in-line in JavaScript using multi-line strings before being compiled for the specific user's GPU and checked for errors, like so: